Hash-Studios/Prism/README.md

 Your uploads are also reviewed instantly, rather than the 24 hours time constraint in the free version.
 You also get a PRO badge in front of your profile, plus you directly support the development of this forever ad-free app.

-- The ability to view setups (only 5 are present in the free version)
+- Get exclusive setups (ultra-premium look)
+- Get exclusive collections
 - The ability to set variants of wallpapers
 - Get PRO badge in front of your profile
 - Get uploads reviewed instantly